-The sponsor’s reporting obligations however begin from the date they assigned the certificate of sponsorship to the sponsored worker, and while they will not be able to report via the sponsor management system in the usual way, sponsors must keep a record of any reportable activity.
+The sponsor’s reporting obligations, however, begin from the date they assigned the certificate of sponsorship to the sponsored worker, and while they will not be able to report via the sponsor management system in the usual way, sponsors must keep a record of any reportable activity.
 Any changes that may impact the consideration of the sponsored employee’s visa must be updated on the certificate of sponsorship as normal.
 If the application is rejected or refused, employment must immediately end.

-If sponsors are unable to pay sponsored employees’ salaries due to shortage of trading, sponsors can reduce pay by up to 80% or £2,500 per month, whichever is lower.
+If sponsors are unable to pay sponsored employees’ salaries due to a shortage of trading, sponsors can reduce pay by up to 80% or £2,500 per month, whichever is lower.
 This reduction must be part of a company-wide policy to avoid redundancies and all workers must be treated the same.
-Any reduction must also be temporary, with employee’s pay returning to normal once the policy ends.
+Any reduction must also be temporary, with the employee’s pay returning to normal once the policy ends.
 This allows sponsors to access the Coronavirus Job Retention Scheme for sponsored employees.

 These changes should also be reported to the Home Office.

 An alternative to furloughing/reducing salaries is requesting that sponsored employees take annual and/or unpaid leave.
-In normal circumstances, sponsored employees can take up to 4 weeks unpaid leave in each calendar year, according to their normal working pattern.
-For example, if a sponsored employee works 3 days per week, they can take up to a total 12 unpaid days leave per year.
+In normal circumstances, sponsored employees can take up to 4 weeks of unpaid leave in each calendar year, according to their normal working pattern.
+For example, if a sponsored employee works 3 days per week, they can take up to a total of 12 unpaid days leave per year.

-The Home Office will accept scanned copies of supporting documents for example where a business applies to become a licensed sponsor, but the Home Office can still request original or certified copies and applications will be refused if the evidence or documents is not provided or the business does not contact the Home Office to agree an extension to the deadline to provide the information.
+The Home Office will continue to accept scanned copies of supporting documents for example where a business applies to become a licensed sponsor, but the Home Office can still request original or certified copies and applications will be refused if the evidence or documents is not provided or the business does not contact the Home Office to agree on an extension to the deadline to provide the information.

 Please note that sponsors should take care not to treat their sponsored employees more or less favourably because of their visa status in response to these temporary alterations to the guidance.

-Applications that do not meet these requirements will be considered on a case by case basis.
+Applications that do not meet these requirements will be considered on a case-by-case basis.